Harbor Springs Railway

+History

 It was primarily a lumber-hauling operation, although summer vacationing tourists were carried for a fare of 25¢.
-It originally operated a route of 7 mi to Stutsman and Race Mill; it was extended a further mile in 1904 to Carter's Mill.
+It originally operated a route of 7 mi to Stutsman and Race Mill; it was extended a mile to Carter's Mill in 1904.
 Small temporary branches were also constructed as well as the moving of the right of way when logging operations moved, as was typical for a logging railroad.